Modern Day Slavery

 11.1 Complete baseline risk mapping of tier-1 suppliers and extend mapping to critical tier-2 suppliers where feasible.

-11.3 Implement worker-voice mechanisms (local language posters/QR, hotline access) at higher-risk sites.
+11.3 Expand worker-voice mechanisms at higher-risk sites.

 12.0 Publication and accessibility